 The arrival of the railroad in 1895 brought even greater accessibility to the mountains and created an economic boom.
 J. Frances Hayes organized the Toxaway Company and built the Franklin Hotel in Brevard, Lake Toxaway, and the renowned Toxaway Inn.
 Known as “America’s Switzerland,” the inn attracted such notables as the Vanderbilts and Rockefellers; Henry Ford, Harvey Firestone, Thomas Edison, and many others.

 In Brevard, John McMinn built the Aethelwold Hotel in 1904, and many fine homes were converted into boarding houses.
 By 1905, six trains a day were passing through Brevard, carrying Pullman cars from St. Louis, New Orleans, Atlanta, and Jacksonville, FL.

 Captains of industry arrived.
 Joseph Silversteen, Louis Carr, and Carl Moltz all began logging operations in Transylvania County.
-The community of Jeptha was finally established as the town of Rosman in 1904, and became a boom town for the logging and tanning industry.
+The community of Jeptha was finally established as the town of Rosman in 1904 and became a boomtown for the logging and tanning industry.
 In 1917, Silversteen moved his family to Brevard and built Silvermont, because he wanted “a quiet place in the country.”

-As the timber played out, industry declined in Rosman but expanded in the rest of the county with the arrival of the Ecusta paper mill in 1939.
-Other big industry followed, such as Dupont and American Thread.
+As the timber played out, the industry declined in Rosman but expanded in the rest of the county with the arrival of the Ecusta paper mill in 1939.
+Other big industries followed, such as Dupont and American Thread.
 After the turn of the 21st century, these plants closed, and today’s assets include Pisgah National Forest, Dupont State Forest, Gorges State Park, Brevard Music Center, Transylvania Arts Council, and more.